donovanes/home/resources/course_main.md

-## Resources for getting started with Programming
+## Programming for data analysis crash course

 #### The Owl, Problem Solving, and the Unix Workbench